-As shown in Figure 11, all of our CEO's long-term incentive compensation is performance-based.
-In contrast, both our general industry and utilities peers grant a significant portion of long-term incentive awards in time-based restricted stock and stock options.
+As shown in Figure 17, all of our CEO's long-term incentive compensation is performance-based.
+In contrast, both our general industry and utilities peer groups provide a significant portion of longterm incentive awards in time-based restricted stock and stock options.
 In addition to the types of equity granted, our payout scale differs from our peers.
-The payout scales that many of our peers use for performancebased equity awards pay 25 percent to 50 percent for threshold performance.
+The payout scales that many of our peers use for performance-based equity awards pay 25 percent to 50 percent for threshold performance.
 Our payout scale provides for zero payout at threshold.

-CEO EQUITY COMPENSATION Sempra Energy
+CEO EQUITY COMPENSATION

+Sempra Energy